 Competence assessor

-Whilst the person named in Article 24(1)(c) is responsible for overseeing education, competence and continued professional development of staff, it is likely that other persons will be involved in determining whether a person is competent to perform tasks without supervision, i.e., competence assessors.
+Whilst the person named in Article 24(1)(c) is responsible for ensuring that the staff are adequately educated, competent and continuously trained, it is likely that other persons will be involved in determining whether a person is competent to perform tasks without supervision, i.e., competence assessors.

-Ideally this person will not be the person who supervised the trainee, so that there is oversight and assurance of consistent standards across the establishment.
+Ideally the person assessing competence will not be the person who supervised the trainee, so that there is oversight and assurance of consistent standards across the establishment.

 It is likely that in any one establishment there will be more than one, and in some cases a substantial number of competence assessors.
-They will each have a high level of competence in the specific task or type of task which they are assessing.
+Ideally, they will each have a high level of competence in the specific task or type of task which they are assessing.

-Where the task is complex or no other trainer/supervisor is competent, the trainer/supervisor and a separate assessor should work together to identify assessment criteria and standards that are required for competence.
+Where the task is complex or no other trainer/supervisor is competent, the trainer/supervisor and a separate assessor should work together to identify assessment criteria and standards that are required for competence in that procedure.
+The animal welfare body may contribute to this process.
 This helps to avoid potential for conflict of interest or bias in competence assessment.

 Summary of main tasks